 Implication says product delivery was the challenge; you successfully grew the team and resolved the problem.

 - Implemented best practise sales operations processes, increasing bookings by over 80%

-Bookings were poor, better process was needed and you nailed it
+Bookings were weak, processes needed improvement, and you nailed it.

-These are reasonably generic examples but yours won’t be.
-If they are, then they are probably not achievements but just part of your job at the time.
+These are reasonably generic examples, but yours won’t be.
+If they are, then they are probably not achievements but just part of your job.
 Keep them focused on your value, your three keywords.
 Think quality, not quantity.

-Now you have all your roles tightly defined and your distinctive value is bristling from each one.
-Take another look at the back of each slip and revalidate your keywords, add new ones if you need to, but if you do, cross out others keeping them to three.
+Now you have all your roles tightly defined, and your distinctive value is bristling from each one.
+Take another look at the back of each slip of paper and revalidate your keywords, add new ones if you need to, but if you do, cross out others sticking to only three.
 Update your master list too, adding but not subtracting words.

-What themes jump out at you, what are the attributes you are known for, the attributes that have followed you from job to job, the things you are best at; possibly better than most.
+What themes jump out at you?
+What are your renowned qualities?
+What are the attributes that have followed you from job to job?
+These are the things you are best at; possibly better than most.